Mathematical Proofs of Two Conjectures: The Four Color Problem and The Uniquely 4-colorable Planar Graph: Recursive maximal planar graphs

-If a graph $G \in \Lambda_{n+1}$, then $G$ is constructed by adding a $3$-degree vertex $v$ in any triangular face of a FWF graph with $n$ vertices.
-If $G$ has only one vertex of degree 3, let $\Gamma_{G}(v)=\{v_{1},v_{2},v_{3}\}$, then $G-v$ should be a FWF graph of order $n$.
-It has at least two vertices of degree 3, and all of them are not adjacent to each other.
-This comes to a contradiction.
-Since two vertices of degree 3 in $G-v$ must be any two in $\{v_{1},v_{2},v_{3}\}$, but they are adjacent to each other.
-It means that there exists at least one vertex $u \notin \{v_{1},v_{2},v_{3}\}$ in $G-v$.
-The vertex $u$ is a 3-degree vertex.
-Naturally, $v$ is another 3-degree vertex, which is not adjacent to $v$.
-So this theorem holds.
+If a graph $G \in \Lambda_{n+1}$, then $G$ is constructed by adding a $3$-degree vertex $v$ in any triangular face of a FWF graph with $n$ vertices, assuming $\Gamma_{G}(v)=\{v_{1},v_{2},v_{3}\}$.
+By induction, there are at least two $3$-degree vertices, and all the vertices of $3$-degree are not adjacent to each other in $G-v$.
+For $G-v$, if 3-degree vertices are included in $\{v_1,v_2,v_3\}$, then one exists at most, saying $v_1$.
+Obviously, there is at least another 3-degree vertex except $v_1$ in $G-v$, and all those $3$-degree vertices are not adjacent to each other.
+For $v$ is a 3-degree vertex of $G$ and it is not adjacent to any other vertices except $\{v_1,v_2,v_3\}$, so there are also at least two 3-degree vertices in $G$, and all those $3$-degree vertices are not adjacent to each other.
+Thus, the conclusion holds.
+For $G-v$, if 3-degree vertices are not in $\{v_1,v_2,v_3\}$, the conclusion holds with the same discussion. \end{proof}

-\begin{thm} (1) There exists no maximal planar graph exactly having two adjacent vertices of degree 3.
+\begin{theorem2} (1) There exists no maximal planar graph exactly having two adjacent vertices of degree 3.

-(2) There exists no maximal planar graph exactly having three vertices of degree 3, and each two of them are adjacent. \end{thm} $Proof.$ Assume that $G$ is a maximal planar graph, where $u,v\in V(G)$, $d(u)=d(v)=3$, and $uv \in E(G)$.
-Since vertex $u$ is also a 3-degree vertex, $\Gamma(u)=\{v,x,y\}$.
-Notice that $G$ is a maximal planar graph, vertex $u$ must be in the triangular face which consists of the vertices $v$, $x$ and $y$.
-In other words, vertex $v$ is adjacent to vertices $x$ and $y$.
-These four vertices can form a subgraph $K_{4}$(shown in Figure 6.1).
+(2) There exists no maximal planar graph exactly having three vertices of degree 3, and each two of them are adjacent. \end{theorem2} \begin{proof} By contradiction.
+Assume that $G$ is a maximal planar graph with two adjacent vertices $u,v\in V(G)$ exactly, satisfying $d(u)=d(v)=3$.
+Since $u$ is also a 3-degree vertex, $\Gamma(u)=\{v,x,y\}$.
+Notice that $G$ is a maximal planar graph and $u$ must be in the triangular face which consists of the vertices $v$, $x$ and $y$.
+In other words, $v$ is adjacent to vertices $x$ and $y$.
+These four vertices can form a subgraph $K_{4}$(shown in Figure 5.1).
 Since $G$ is a maximal planar graph, if there exist any other vertex, then it can form a triangle with $u$ or $v$.
-It contradicts the fact that $d(u)=d(v)=3$.
-Otherwise, if there exists no other vertices, then G is isomorphism to $K_{4}$ with four vertices of degree 3.
-Therefore, there exists no maximal planar graph with two adjacent vertices of degree 3.
+It contradicts $d(u)=d(v)=3$.
+Otherwise, if there exists no other vertices, then $G$ is isomorphism to $K_{4}$ with four vertices of 3-degree.
+Therefore, there exists no maximal planar graph with two adjacent vertices of 3-degree exactly.